2019 FIVB Men's Volleyball Nations League

 The 2019 FIVB Men's Volleyball Nations League was the second edition of the FIVB Men's Volleyball Nations League, an annual international men's volleyball tournament contested by 16 national teams.
 The competition was held between May and July 2019, and the final round took place in the Credit Union 1 Arena, Chicago, United States.
 This was the first edition of the World League or the Nations League to have the final round hosted in North America.

 Following the results of the 2018 Nations League and 2018 Challenger Cup, South Korea were replaced by debutants Portugal in this edition.

 Portugal were the last placed challenger team after the preliminary round and will be replaced by 2019 Challenger Cup winners Slovenia in the 2020 edition.

 Russia successfully defended its title, defeating finals hosts, the United States, in the final.
 Poland claimed the bronze after sweeping Brazil in three straight sets.
 Matt Anderson from United States named the MVP of the tournament.

+Teams

 Qualification

 Sixteen teams qualified for the competition.
 Twelve of them qualified as core teams which cannot face relegation.
 Other four teams were selected as challenger teams which could be relegated from the tournament.
 Portugal replaced South Korea after winning the 2018 Challenger Cup.